Saxophonist Jed Levy has been a mainstay

 quintet.

--from the Penguin Guide to Jazz's
+-from Penguin Guide to Jazz,

 a review of "Round and Round" ***(*):